NullReferenceError/pizero_bikecomputer/doc/software_installation.md

 ### Run as a service

-The old `install/` paths, `exec-mip.sh`, and shutdown helper service are no longer used in this repository.
+The old `install/` paths and shutdown helper service are no longer used in this repository.
 The current service template lives at `scripts/install/etc/systemd/system/pizero_bikecomputer.service`, and the recommended way is to run `install.sh` and answer `Install services? -> y`.